-Trying to implement ITIL processes “by the book” is destined to fail.
+Trying to implement ITSM processes “by the book” is destined to fail.
 Practitioners must adapt best practices to meet the organization’s unique challenges.

 The Practitioner’s Dilemma